IUDataStructuresCourse/course-web-page-fall-2024/lectures/more-algo-analysis.md

 * Algorithm 2:
   Sort both strings then
   compare the sorted strings for equality
-  This is O(n lg n) time and O(1) space.
+  This is O(n log n) time and O(1) space.

 * Algorithm 3:
-  Count letter occurences in both words and then compare
+  Count letter occurrences in both words and then compare
-	  the number of occurences of each letter.
+	  the number of occurrences of each letter.
   This is O(n) time and O(k) space
   (where k is the number of characters in the alphabet).